ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 We dicuss the proof of the first case.
 The second is directly analogous.

-First observe that indeed, by consturction, the projection maps $p_i$ as given do make a cone over the free diagram, by the very nature of the relation that is imposed on the tuples:
+First observe that indeed, by construction, the projection maps $p_i$ as given do make a cone over the free diagram, by the very nature of the relation that is imposed on the tuples:

 $$